knative/community/elections/2020/README.md

 end two weeks after on May 11, 2019 at 00:00am UTC.
-You will receive an email to the address on file at the start of the election from "Knative Steering Committee (CIVS Poll Supervisor)" `<civs@cs.cornell.edu>`, please whitelist if necessary.
+You will receive an email to the address on file at the start of the election from "Knative Steering Committee (CIVS Poll Supervisor)" `<civs@cs.cornell.edu>`, make sure it passes spam filters if necessary.
 Detailed voting instructions will be addressed in email and the CIVS polling page.
 Please note that email ballots might be unreliable, so you are encouraged to contact the steering committee if you do not receive a ballot by May 1.